English

 G.K.
 Chesterton

-English at The Oratory promotes intellectual curiosity and encourages our students to explore the deeper mysteries of the human condition.
+English at The Oratory promotes intellectual curiosity and encourages our pupils to explore the deeper mysteries of the human condition.

 We aim to promote a real love of literature and an appreciation of imaginative, original and expressive writing.